Acquisitions are a lot like children. You think you know what you are getting into but each one turns out to be full of unique surprises.

 All of the M&A activity can be divided into two sides: the business side and the people side.
 The business side includes pricing and financial projections, due diligence, market evaluation, and regulatory and legal issues.
 The people side involves leadership alignment, cultural integration, managerial involvement, and organization design.

 Too often the business side gets the bulk of the attention while the people side can be an afterthought.
-Despite all of the needed work from the business side, unless culture and people are merged together well, value from the merging entities can be destroyed not created.
 If the point of an acquisition is to create value, then integrating the people side becomes the method and hallmark of success!

 The following are four steps in aligning the people side of an acquisition.
 This Human Capital Playbook Framework increases the chance of successful integration and value creation.